teltek/PumukitYoutubeBundle/Resources/doc/ConfigurationGuide.md

     upload_removed_videos: true
 ```

-If this parameter is not configured, the removed videos from Youtube will not be uploaded
+If this parameter is not configured, the removed videos from Youtube will not be re-uploaded

 ### [OPTIONAL] Configure the sync status in `app/config/parameters.yml`